marth141/marth141/README.md

 This application is an Elixir Umbrella application using Phoenix Framework, Oban, and wrappers for eight Software as a Service applications APIs.
 The Elixir application handles realtime webhooks (where available) to pass information between the eight SaaS products.

-In this way, Skyline Solar has been able to grow 111% since implementing in 2020.
+In this way, Skyline Solar has been able to double their Sales since implementing in 2020.
 It has been a pretty wild ride.

 I've become pretty good at using `Stream.resource/3` to pull everything out of a SaaS service and store it into my own Postgres with Ecto so I can easily query more deeply on our data from any of these SaaS products.